burgerwolf7/burgerwolf7/README.md

 </p>

 <p align="center">
-audhd , i can by dry / blunt sorry im not being an asshole . . . <br>
+audhd , i can by dry / blunt sorry im not being an asshole <br>
-IM SORRY IF I FORGET ABOUT CROWNS not ignoring you <br>
+i may forget or not see crowns , not ignoring you <br>
 dni proshit , -15 , irl/da/kin , lesboys , etc etc . i hide freely . <br>
 i dont int with fandoms sorry . <i> no </i> tonetags , thanku <3 <br>
 frq's ALWAYS off . i will not friend anyone <br>